 Sure.
-Moi Moi can be prepared in nylon.
-To avoid busting, Double the nylon.
-This way, the second nylon serves as a layer of insurance and prevents the moi moi for spilling in the pot.
+Moi Moi can be prepared with nylon.
+To avoid busting, double the nylon.
+This way, the second nylon serves as a layer of insurance and prevents the moi moi from spilling into the pot.

-Dambun Shinkafa recipe otherwise known as Rice Couscous is a northern Nigerian delicacy and is widely consumed by northerners.
+Dambun Shinkafa otherwise known as Rice Couscous is a northern Nigerian delicacy and is widely consumed by northerners.
 The recipe is made with braised rice.
-I love this recipe and I learned how to prepare it from my step mommy.
+I love this recipe and I learned how to prepare it from my stepmother.
 Let’s get cooking.
-Equipment...
+Equipment for Making...

-Fanke recipe, commonly known in English as Puff Puff, is a snack consumed by all regardless of tribe, ethnicity, or financial status.
+Fanke, commonly known in English as Puff Puff, is a snack consumed by all, regardless of tribe, ethnicity, or financial status.
 Most people love it.
 Its major ingredient is wheat flour or semovita.
-The procedure for making Fanke with any major ingredients is the...
+The procedure for making Fanke with any major ingredients is the same....

 Kunun Tamba is usually called Finger Millet Porridge in English.
-It is made using finger millet (Eleusine coracana L.) which is an important millet grown extensively in various regions of India and Africa, constitutes a staple food for a large segment of the...
+It is made using finger millet (Eleusine coracana L.) which is an important millet grown extensively in various regions of India and Africa and constitutes a staple food for a large segment of the...

 Sponge cake (or yellow cake) is a soft, spongy, and delicious cake with a brownish outer surface and a whitish inner surface.
-This is made with lots of egg, sugar, and flour and I’ll be telling you how to make sponge cake recipe.
-Ingredients 1 cup of flour3...
+This is made with lots of eggs, sugar, and flour, and I’ll be walking you through the sponge cake recipe.
+Equipment for Making Sponge Cake...

 Do you ever get bored of the same old bakery bread?
 Do you ever want to try something new with bread?
 If this thought has run through your mind, then how to make banana bread recipe is for you!
 Too often, I find bread to be bland and I tend to crave something new and...

-Seen that favorite chocolate cupcake recipe and you can't get your mind off it because you are without an oven?
-I say sit back, relax and enjoy as I'm about to tell you how to make cupcakes at home without an oven.
+Seeing that favorite chocolate cupcake recipe and you can't get your mind off it because you are without an oven?
+I say sit back, relax, and enjoy as I'm about to tell you how to make cupcakes at home without an oven.
 Cupcakes, just like chocolate chip cookies are...

-Eid is approaching!!!
+Eid is approaching!
 Eid means “festive” in Arabic.
-There are two parts of Eid: Eid ul Fitr which marks the end of the holy month of Ramadan, our fasting month.
-We also call it “Small Sallah”, and Eid ul Kabeer which marks the historical event of the sacrifice of our...
+There are two parts to Eid: Eid ul Fitr, which marks the end of the holy month of Ramadan, our fasting month.
+We also call it “Small Sallah”, and Eid ul Kabeer, which marks the historical event of the sacrifice of our...

 You May Also Like…

-Through time, I discovered that cooking is an art and adventure.
+Through time, I discovered that cooking is an art and an adventure.
 It requires skills, yes!
-But even more; passion, trust, and a message, what you want to communicate.
-As a child,...
+But even more: passion, trust, and a message—what you want to communicate.
+As a...

 Whenever food is mentioned, I know all the food lovers are interested.
 Are you a lazy food lover or a hardworking food lover?
 Being lazy is not a crime; you are just conserving...

-Are you a tourist, a foodie, or simply a Nigerian who hasn’t been to the Northern part, and plans to do so?
-Whatever the situation, allow me to be your food guide, to some...
+Are you a tourist, a foodie, or simply a Nigerian who hasn’t been to the Northern part and plans to do so?
+Whatever the situation, allow me to be your food guide to some weirdly...

-Yam has been a Nigerian food far back to the history of food and Nigeria itself.
-It has been a source of delicious meals generation after generation.
-In addition, it is a tool of...
+Yam has been a Nigerian food far back in the history of food and Nigeria itself.
+It has been a source of delicious meals, generation after generation.
+In addition, it is a tool...